marqth/Convex-Hull/README.md

 # SEITM
 Convex Hull Project - y2022 - in collaboration with J. Racki and M.Morales

-For this project, we had to work on the topic of Health
+For this project, we had to work on an imposed subject, ours being the convex hulls.

 Knowing the work of Mr Mehdi Moussaïd (Fouloscopie on Youtube), we decided to study how two sciences such as Fouloscopy (The study of crowds) and Epidemiology (The study of epidemics) could work together by writing a code that simulates an epidemic spreading in a crowd, based on the SEITM model.